Guidelines for Original Research (Quantitative Study)

 • Background: One or two sentences of background, the purpose of the study

-• Methods: written in order of type of research: Research design, population, sampling technique, sampling size, inclusion criteria, exclusion criteria, measured variables (dependent variable, dependent variable), research instrument, basic procedure, explanation of ethical clearance, statistical test
+• Methods: Research design, population, sampling technique, sampling size, inclusion criteria, exclusion criteria, measured variables (dependent variable, dependent variable), research instrument, basic procedure, explanation of ethical clearance, statistical test

 • Result: Frequency distribution of general and special data, analysis of statistical test data according to research objectives (OR, CI, RR, p-value, effect size, etc.)